jeshernandez/PiTrac/docs/hardware/assembly-guide.md

 This document explains the process of building a typical PiTrac DIY Launch Monitor (LM).
 This process includes the assembly of all physical components, including the 3D-printed parts and hardware such as cameras and Raspberry Pi computers.

+NOTE:  A new assembly guide that is directed at the Version 2 enclosure is in the works.
+Please go to the Discord Server to see how other folks have been assemblying their Version 2 system.
+This assembly guide is still relevant at a high level, but was directed to the older (and clunkier) Version 1 enclosure.
+Please also note there are some differences (and improvements) when using cameras such as the InnoMaker IMX296.
+In particular, most of the difficult modifications required for the "official" Raspberry Pi cameras are no longer necessary.

 {: .note }
 **Important:** This document refers to the calibration steps for the camera sub-system, which should be consulted prior to building the enclosure.
 Calibration is most easily done *as the LM is being assembled* because it allows easier access to cameras and camera mounts before the LM is completed.
 See [Camera Calibration]({% link camera/camera-calibration.md %}) for details.
+However, for the Version 2 enclosure, the cameras are much more accessible, and you can probably do the calibration after everything is built.

 ## Overview